Gray-commits/All_Finacial_Index_Projects/README.md

 # All_Financial_Index_Projects
- Housing all finacial-related projects exploring the intersctions between R and MS Excel for web scrapping, data processing, process automation and Data Visualization
+Repository Housing all finacial-related projects exploring the intersctions between R and MS Excel for web scrapping, data processing, process automation and Data Visualization